hundreder/crayon-sdi/README.md

 Open Crayon.slm using .net IDE and hit Run/Debug (F5)

 ### Using docker
-Not working atm.
-Conection from app container to db container has to be fixed.

 Build an image.
 Go to coding-exercise/Crayon and run
 ```docker